KidPudel/android-starter-kit/Android/fragments.md

 # How to use Fragments?

+1. To change fragments programmatically, hold it in a `FrameLayout` in xml
-1. Start by creating a **.xml file to _contain_ the markup for our Fragment**
+3. Start by creating a **.xml file to _contain_ the markup for our Fragment**
-2. Import and inherit from Fragment class
+4. Import and inherit from Fragment class
    - ```kotlin
      import androidx.fragment.app.Fragment
      ```